|Active cathodic protection|

 The American Water Works Association (AWWA) allows the use of galvanized steel for water storage tanks.
 Only galvanizers that have submitted test coupons of their galvanized steel and have been approved by the NSF have the authority to galvanize steel for use with potable water.

 ZINGA®, containing 96% Zinc in the dry layer has very few binder.
 In fact, not every Zinc particle is completely surrounded by resin.
 This also explains why the ZINGA® layer is rough and porous.
 However, this is why ZINGA® behaves like a metal when it comes to impact and bending.
 ZINGA® can be bent over very small angles without showing cracks in the dry layer.

-When hot-dipped structures are bent over a certain angle, the coating will be affected and the total structure will need to be hot-dipped again to restore the coating.
-It is also recommended to restore these coatings by using a zinc rich liquid coating (like ZINGA®).
+When hotdipped structures are bent over a certain angle, the coating could be damaged and the total structure might need to be hot-dipped again in order to restore the zinc layer.
+Repairs of HDG are ideally done with ZINGA®.

-Welds are advised on steel free of zinc to prevent strength reduction through zinc inclusion in the weld itself (since the Zinc is molten into the steel – alloy).
-The zinc coating should be removed at least one to four inches from either side of the intended weld zone and on both sides of the steel part.
-Grinding is the most effective means of removing the galvanized coating.
+For HDG structures it is recommended to weld before hot-dipping.
+If welded after hot-dipping, the zinc coating should be removed at least one to four inches from either side of the intended weld zone and on both sides of the steel part.
+Grinding is one of the means of removing the galvanized coating.

 ZINGA® is applied under ambient temperature and does not deform the structure.